Comparing of BioSpecifics Technologies Corp. (BSTC) and AzurRx BioPharma Inc. (NASDAQ:AZRX) | New Business Observer

 Profitability

-Table 2 demonstrates the return on assets, return on equity and net margins of BioSpecifics Technologies Corp. and AzurRx BioPharma Inc.
+Table 2 shows BioSpecifics Technologies Corp. and AzurRx BioPharma Inc.’s return on assets, net margins and return on equity.

 |Net Margins